Ballysadare: Toponymy

 The Ox Mountains are located west of the town.
 The town itself is named after the falls on the Owenmore River.
 Ballysadare is in the barony of Leyny formerly the túath of Luighne Connacht, and the barony of Tirerril, formerly the túath of Tír Olloíl.
 The Owenmore river forms the border between the baronies.
 Ballysadare also borders two other baronies in County Sligo, Carbury to the North and Tireragh to the West.
 Ballysadare is in the diocese of Achonry.

 Alternative names for the falls are Eas Mac Modairn (Falls of the son of Modarn) and Eas na nÉan (The Falls of the Bird).

 There appear to be three variants of English version of the settlement name still in use, Ballysadare being on the road signs coming to dominate.
 The use of Ballisodare remains in evidence on the names of some local sport clubs and even on at least one Sligo County Council document in 2018.
-Ballysodare appears to been used for the railway station and there is evidence of its use on a map of 1887 and indexing of parish registers at the National Library of Ireland.
+Ballysodare appears to have been used for the railway station and there is evidence of its use on a map of 1887 and indexing of parish registers at the National Library of Ireland.